Just go for it! Make it Intuitive and Free.

-It all starts with ‘en plein air’ if the weather is good.
+It all starts with painting ‘en plein air’ if the weather is good.
 That is, getting outside to sketch and paint.
 I use the bare minimum of ‘stuff’ to carry with me and I strap most of this to my waist which frees up my arms.
-I use an A3 sketch pad of 200g/m2 ( 120lb) paper and go for a walk.
+I use an A3 sketch pad of 200g/m2 ( 120lb) paper and simply go for a walk.

 It gives you quite a buzz to settle down in a spot which inspires you, get organised and ensure you’ve rags or wipes ‘a plenty’ to mop up spills.
 Then, just try to absorb the atmospherics and start making marks.